libp2p/specs/relay/circuit-v2.md

 In practice, running a relay proved to be an expensive proposition requiring dedicated hosts with significant hardware and bandwidth costs.
-In addition, there is ongoing work in Hole Punching coordination for direction connection upgrade through relays, which doesn't require an unlimited relay connection.
+In addition, there is ongoing work in Hole Punching coordination for direct connection upgrade through relays, which doesn't require an unlimited relay connection.

 In order to address the situation and seamlessly support pervasive